GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/drive-business-success/index.md

-[test different][pwabook-ch4] promotion messages ("install in one second", or "add our shortcut to follow your order" for example), different placements (header banner, in-feed), and try proposing it at different steps of the marketing funnel (on the second page visited, or after a booking).
+[test different][pwabook-ch4] promotion messages ("install in one second", or "add our shortcut to follow your order" for example), different placements (header banner, in-feed), and try proposing it at different steps of the installation funnel (on the second page visited, or after a booking).

 To understand where your users are leaving and how to improve retention, the installation funnel can be [measured][pwabook-ch8] in four ways: